tapank/hn/README.md

 Enter an option and hit return.
 Options are:

 - sno: the post rank.
-This opens the post in your Firefox browser
+This opens the post in your default browser
 - m: next set of 30 posts in the currently chosen category (top posts is default)
 - t: list top 30 posts
 - b: list top 30 posts in best category